franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 ---

-### Asymetric crytograpgy
+### Asymmetric cryptography

 Elliptic Curve Cryptography protocol is used in Cosmos SDK.

-They provide 3 digital key schemes for creating digital signatures:
+Cosmos SDK provides 3 digital signature algorithms for creating digital signatures:

-- secp256k1: for accounts
+- secp256k1: use by accounts
-- secp256r1: for accounts on apple/android devices.
+- secp256r1: use by accounts
   (for supporting signing algorithm on secure enclave in macOS/iOS/watchOS and Android Hardware-backed Keystore)
 - Ed25519: Only used for Consensus validation on Tendermint side

+We can see that user accounts and consensus validator accounts don't use the same digital signature algorithm.

 ---

 ### Signing

-- List all kind a transactions which can be signed on Cosmos
+Processes involving signing with private keys:

+- application transactions and common usage: token transfers, smart contract interactions, etc...
+- governance: submiting and voting for proposals.
+- consensus: proposing and voting for new blocks.

 ---